appsmithorg/appsmith-docs/website/docs/packages/reference/package.md

 # Module

 Modules in Appsmith are integral components of a Package tailored.
-They are reusable components containing queries and JSOjects that can yield results across multiple applications within the same workspace.
+They are reusable components containing queries and JSObjects that can yield results across multiple applications within the same workspace.

 This page provides information on the various properties and settings available within modules.